-This report was prepared for Future Forests Research Ltd by Scion.
-Disclaimer
+This report was prepared for Future Forests Research Ltd (FFR) by Scion.

 Date: June 2010

 Appendix 1: Assumptions in Discounted Cash Flow Analysis

 Appendix 2: Prices and values of timber in New Zealand used for estimating board prices

 Appendix 5: Glossary of terms

 Spreadsheet 1: Kaingaroa Compartment 1194 E. regnans economic value (Microsoft Excel macro-enabled workbook 3.6 MB)